robinjeljoe/robinjeljoe/README.md

 ### SortEm | _Email Summarization and Sorting Web Application_
 * Developed an email summarization and sorting web application using NLP and NLI.
-* [cite_start]The frontend was created with Python, HTML, and ThreeJS.
+* The frontend was created with Python, HTML, and ThreeJS.
-* [cite_start]The backend was built using NodeJS and Python.
+* The backend was built using NodeJS and Python.
 * Emails were fetched using IMAP and processed with the Hugging Face BART model.
-* [cite_start]**Technologies:** HTML, Node.Js, IMAP, Oath2.0
+* **Technologies:** HTML, Node.Js, IMAP, Oath2.0

 ### QCut | _Queue Management Application_
 * Developed a mobile application named QCut using Flutter and Firebase to reduce queueing times in shopping malls and cafeterias.
-* [cite_start]Gained advanced knowledge in app development, web hosting, and NoSQL databases through this project.
+* Gained advanced knowledge in app development, web hosting, and NoSQL databases through this project.
 * **Technologies:** Flutter, Firebase, HTML

 ## 🌱 Learning & Development

-* [cite_start]**Certificate in Product Management:** Completed a comprehensive certification from Internshala, covering product planning, development, launch, and marketing.
+* **Certificate in Product Management:** Completed a comprehensive certification from Internshala, covering product planning, development, launch, and marketing.
 * **Workshop in Online Game Development:** Attended an intensive workshop at NIT Calicut, gaining hands-on experience in game design and development frameworks.

 ## 📫 Get In Touch